DaniCarmo/South-West-Yoga-P1/README.md

 - This feature will exist on the bottom of all pages and allow the user to jump to the top of the page, which is very helpful when viewing on mobile or smaller tablet screens.
 ## Future Features:
 ### Online class booking system
 - An online booking system could be introduced in the future, this will enable participants to view any live updates to class times, as well as limit the classes to a maximum number.
 This will also support the group facilitator with identifying class numbers and preparing sessions in advance, identifying popular class times and recognizing in advance when a new member will be joining the class.
+### Blog
+The addition of a blog to the site would engage the user more and create more of a relationship bewteen the user and the site/business.
+A blog that is regularly updated and linked to the site would be a future feature that would enhance the user experience and provide more content to the website.
 # Design of Website
 ## Wireframes
 ### Home Page